-Under the U.S. regulatory regime for "swaps" and "security-based swaps" (collectively, "Swaps") implemented pursuant to the Dodd-Frank Act, Morgan Stanley is subject to comprehensive regulation of Morgan Stanley's derivatives businesses, including regulations that impose margin requirements, public and regulatory reporting, central clearing and mandatory trading on regulated exchanges or execution facilities for certain types of Swaps.
+Under the U.S. regulatory regime for swaps and security-based swaps (collectively, "Swaps") implemented pursuant to the Dodd-Frank Act, Morgan Stanley is subject to comprehensive regulation of its derivatives businesses, including regulations that impose margin requirements, public and regulatory reporting, central clearing and mandatory trading on regulated exchanges or execution facilities for certain types of Swaps.

-CFTC rules require registration of swap dealers, mandatory clearing and execution of interest rate and certain credit default swaps and real-time public reporting and adherence to business conduct standards for all in-scope Swaps.
-Morgan Stanley also anticipates that the CFTC will adopt capital requirements for swap dealers and major swap participants that are not subject to the capital rules of a prudential regulator.
+CFTC rules require registration of swap dealers, mandatory clearing and execution of interest rate and certain credit default swaps and real-time public reporting and adherence to business conduct standards for all in- scope Swaps.
 Morgan Stanley has registered a number of U.S. and non U.S. CFTC swap dealers.
+In 2020, the CFTC finalised rules establishing capital requirements for CFTC-registered swap dealers not subject to regulation by a prudential regulator.
+Compliance with these rules is required by 6 October 2021.

 SEC rules govern the registration and regulation of security-based swap dealers.
-Though compliance with a number of these rules is not expected to be required until 2021, they will trigger numerous obligations for entities that register as security-based swap dealers, including capital margin and segregation requirements.
-Morgan Stanley anticipates registering one or more entities as a security-based swap dealer.
+The SEC's rules impose numerous obligations for entities that register as security-based swap dealers.
+Registration as a security-based swap dealer will be required starting in the fourth quarter of 2021, and compliance with a number of these rules will also be required on a similar timeline.
+Morgan Stanley anticipates registering several entities as a security-based swap dealer.

 The specific parameters of some of these requirements for Swaps have been and continue to be developed through CFTC, SEC and bank regulator rulemakings.
-For example, the rules for variation margin are presently effective, and those for initial margin will continue to phase in based on activity levels of the swap dealer and the relevant counterparty with the final phase currently expected to occur in September 2021, subject to finalisation of various proposed rule makings by the CFTC and bank regulators.
+For example, the rules for variation margin are presently effective, and those for initial margin will continue to phase in based on activity levels of the swap dealer and the relevant counterparty with the final phase currently expected to begin in September

+2022.
 Margin rules with the same or similar compliance dates have been adopted or are in the process of being finalised by regulators outside the U.S., and certain of Morgan Stanley's subsidiaries may be subject to such rules.

 Although a significant number of areas within the global derivatives regulatory framework have been finalised, additional changes are expected.
 As the derivatives regulatory framework continues to evolve, Morgan Stanley expects to continue to face increased costs and regulatory oversight.
 Complying with registration and other regulatory requirements has required, and is expected to require in the future, systems and other changes to Morgan Stanley's derivatives businesses.
-Compliance with Swaps-related regulatory capital requirements may also require Morgan Stanley to devote more capital to its businesses that engage in Swaps.
+Compliance with Swaps-related regulatory capital requirements may also require Morgan Stanley to devote more capital to its businesses that engage in swaps.
 Morgan Stanley's Institutional Securities and Wealth Management business segments activities are also regulated in jurisdictions outside the U.S.